Edgar-Donk/frothy-brew/docs/treeview/header_column_widths.rst

     {'width': 150, 'minwidth': 20, 'stretch': 0, 'anchor': 'w', 'id': 'Hash'}
     {'width': 200, 'minwidth': 20, 'stretch': 0, 'anchor': 'w', 'id': 'RGB'}

-If we had used an IDE such as Thonny or Spyder then the result will have the correct widths, but the rows would be unreadable since the row heights were too small.
+Use an IDE such as Thonny or Spyder then the result will have the correct widths, but the rows would be unreadable since the row heights were too small.
 So Idle and running python from the console has a width problem but the row height is better (Python 3.7 in Windows).